Slaughterhouse Rock: Production

 Principal photography of Slaughterhouse Rock took place in Los Angeles, California, beginning March 23, 1987.
 Actor Larry Wilcox would reportedly star in the film, but was not involved with the production.

 Release

+Slaughterhouse Rock premiered at Milan on October 21st, 1987 at MIFED (Mercato internazionale del film e del documentario).

-Slaughterhouse Rock premiered in Chicago, Illinois on January 22, 1988, before premiering in New York City on May 21 of that year.
+It later premiered in Chicago, Illinois on January 22, 1988, before premiering in New York City on May 21 of that year.

 Critical response

 Caryn James of The New York Times wrote, “There is always a way to improve on a stock formula, but Slaughterhouse Rock [...] manages to make these elements seem much worse and even more tired than they are,” though she praised the performance of Steve Brian Smith.

 Home media

 RCA/Columbia Pictures Home Video (now Sony Pictures Home Entertainment) released Slaughterhouse Rock on VHS in 1988, while Image Entertainment later released the film on Laserdisc on November 18, 1992.
 On December 5, 2016, Code Red released Slaughterhouse Rock on Blu-ray, which was followed by a DVD release by Kino Lorber on May 30, 2017.
 It has also been released on blu-ray by Vinegar Syndrome as part of a two-disk set with Hard Rock Zombies.